-Firstly there are obligatory actions; these must be carried out with good intentions in order to attain a reward from God.
-Then there are recommended actions and these are actions that should be carried out.
+Firstly, there are obligatory actions which must be carried out with good intentions to attain a reward from God.
+Then there are recommended actions which should be carried out.
 Thirdly, there are disliked actions which are simply not considered good or proper in the eyes of God.
-Fourthly there are forbidden actions which are not allowed whatsoever.
-Lastly, there are permitted actions which are neither advocated nor prohibited but can be performed (basically mundane actions as described above).
+Fourthly there are forbidden actions; and lastly, there are permitted actions which are neither advocated nor prohibited but can be performed.

-How is Shariah Law practiced within the UK Regulatory and Legal Framework?
+How is Sharia Law practiced within the UK regulatory and legal framework?

-The Financial Services Authority (FSA) is the regulator that regulates the financial services industry in the United Kingdom.
-The FSA’s attitude towards Shariah finance is that they will not provide any hindrances for it, nor will they provide any encouragement.
-This is because the FSA is secular in nature and not a religious regulator.
-However there are certain issues regarding Islamic deposits and whether they can be compatible with UK savings accounts.
+The Financial Services Authority (FSA) regulates the financial services industry in the UK.
+The FSA’s approach towards Sharia finance is that it will neither hinder, nor encourage it on the basis that the FSA is secular in nature.
+However, there are certain issues regarding Islamic deposits and whether they can be compatible with UK savings accounts.